mp-balaji/nutrition_analysis_rest_api/README.md

 ## About

 In the contemporary world, with a plethora of food choices available, determining the nutritional value of what we consume can be challenging.
 The use of a nutrition analyzer is valuable in assessing not only the calorie content but also providing contextual information about the food's nutritional composition.This analyser is developed using
-- External API () for calorie analysis.
+- Nutritional Analysis API () for calorie analysis.

 This application is developed using python and flask.